-15. Headline earnings per share
+14. Headline earnings per share

-Headline earnings per share is calculated by dividing the adjusted earnings attributable to shareholders by the weighted number of ordinary shares in issue during the year.
+Headline earnings per share is calculated by dividing the adjusted earnings attributable to shareholders by the weighted average number of ordinary shares in issue during the financial year.
+The number of shares presented below is shown as the full amount.
+This has changed from the prior year financial statements where shares were shown in thousands ('000) to align with the group reporting guidelines.

-Headline earnings reconciliation
+Headline earnings reconciliation: